TRIACONTANOL the powder chemical

 Supplied from UK with easy dispatch to EU and Europe, Sold worldwide.
 Sent by post in sealed leak proof containers.
 Guaranteed not to leak.

-Supplied as 2.0 gms of Triacontanol Powder / Unit tube
+Supplied as 2.0 gms of Triacontanol Powder / sachet

-Supplied as 5.0 gms of Triacontanol Powder / Unit tube
+Supplied as 5.0 gms of Triacontanol Powder / sachet

 Also for a ready mixed product try our Triaboost, the chemical mixed and ready for simple addition to your standard bottle of liquid feed.
 Will last a whole season long.
 Direct link to Triaboost